 How does speed and flexibility play into your business’s operational needs?

-Evaluate System Infrastructure and Connectivity
+1. System Infrastructure and Connectivity

-Speed and access can also be hindered by aging system infrastructure.
+Speed and access can be hindered by aging system infrastructure.
 Current servers may not be able to scale to meet the increased demand from a broader user base.
 The wrong size equipment in your system infrastructure can also degrade any improvements you’ve made in bandwidth, meaning your company won’t be able to reap the benefits from the larger capacity.

 It’s important to look at the entire infrastructure and make sure it matches the goals you are trying to achieve.
-Companies should be careful of chasing new, shiny IT architecture options.
-Making changes like these may solve some problems for your business while creating others if not done correctly.

 When looking to upgrade computer equipment and communication devices, companies must ask a few important questions to evaluate their own priorities: